shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-miniposts-tutorial.md

 The first thing that we are going to accomplish is to create a working smart contract that allows everyone to post a twitter-like post.
 Whoever could interact with the smart contract to get their message published where each message has its id.

-Open your browser and go to [Remix](https://remix.ethereum.org/) This is one of the best online editors for development with solidity.
+Open your browser and go to [Remix](https://remix.ethereum.org/) This is one of the best online editors for development with Solidity.
 You will see several folders that you can delete as we won't use them.
-Press the **Create New File Icon** and create a new solidity file miniblog.sol at the root.
+Press the **Create New File Icon** and create a new Solidity file miniblog.sol at the root.

 ![](../../../.gitbook/assets/miniposts01.png)